shogun-toolbox/docs/INSTALL.md

 If a particular Shogun class is unavailable, this is likely due to an unmet dependency.
 See our [docker configuration file](https://github.com/shogun-toolbox/shogun/blob/develop/configs/shogun/Dockerfile) for an example configuration used in our test builds.

-You need at least 1 Gigabytes free disk space.
-If you compile any interface, roughly 4 Gigabytes RAM are need (we are working on reducing this).
-[CCache](https://ccache.samba.org/) will massively speed up the compilation process (enabled by default).
+You need at least 1GB free disk space.
+If you compile any interface, roughly 4 GB RAM are need (we are working on reducing this).
+[CCache](https://ccache.samba.org/) will massively speed up the compilation process and is enabled by default if installed.

 ##Basics
 Shogun uses [CMake](https://cmake.org/) for its build.
 The general workflow is

-Download source code, or (here) clone the latest develop code.
-Potentially update submodules.
-Change directory
+Download the latest [stable release source code](https://github.com/shogun-toolbox/shogun/releases/latest), or (as demonstrated here) clone the latest develop code.
+Potentially update submodules

     $ git clone https://github.com/shogun-toolbox/shogun.git
     $ git submodule update --init

+Create the build directory in the source tree root

     $ cd shogun

-Create the build directory

     $ mkdir build

 Configure cmake, from the build directory, passing the Shogun source root as argument.